Sangvine/Faraway-home-task/README.md

 ## Сommentary

-Application made with React, MobX (mobx-state-tree), Ant design, and Vite.
+Application made with React, Typescript, MobX (mobx-state-tree), Ant design, and Vite.
 Deployed via VercelApp.
 Didn't care too much about styling - I usually use CSS Modules, but for such a small application it makes no sense.
 Live demo - https://faraway-task.vercel.app/